 On the other hand, both iOS and Android platforms are capable of working in C code, which one can port in certain scenarios.
 In practice, for iOS to Android conversion, the app is rewritten on another programming language entirely.
 Duration of such task depends on app complexity, architecture, libraries and so on.

-Obviously, testing the Android app is a nuanced process, same like iOS applications.
+P.S.
+Clearly, testing the Android app is a nuanced process, same like iOS applications.
 The advice is to use common Android-specific emulators, quality assurance systems and other tools for software testing.

 Publish to Google Play Store